junxit/us-congress-bills-117/metadata.md

 - 2021-12-07 — Placed on the Union Calendar, Calendar No. 146.
 - 2021-12-07 — Reported by the Committee on Agriculture.
 H. Rept.
 117-204.
 - 2021-12-07 — Reported by the Committee on Agriculture.
 H. Rept.
 117-204.
+- 2021-12-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-12-08 — Considered as unfinished business. (consideration: CR H7531-7532)
+- 2021-12-08 — Considered under suspension of the rules. (consideration: CR H7490-7492)
+- 2021-12-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4489.
+- 2021-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-12-08 — Mr. Scott, David moved to suspend the rules and pass the bill, as amended.
+- 2021-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 42 (Roll no. 410). (text: CR H7490)
+- 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 42 (Roll no. 410).(text: CR H7490)